-Fair equality of opportunity requires investment in education and training that allows all 'to develop their native endowments and to acquire socially productive skills' (JF, 67).
-Fair equality also requires constraints on economic inequalities and limitations of inheritance and bequest, so as to 'put in the hands of citizens generally, and not only of a few, sufficient productive means for them to be fully cooperating members of society on a footing of equality... [including] knowledge and an understanding of institutions, educated abilities, and trained skills' (JF, 140).
+To this end, fair equality of opportunity requires investment in education and training that gives all 'fair and equal opportunities to develop their native endowments and to acquire socially productive skills.'72 Fair equality also requires constraints on economic inequalities and limitations of inheritance and bequest, so as to 'put in the hands of citizens generally, and not only of a few, sufficient productive means for them to be fully cooperating members of society on a footing of equality.
+Among these means is human as well as real capital, that is, knowledge and an understanding of institutions, educated abilities, and trained skills.'73

-Regardless of their class background, then, all will have an equal chance for work that suits their developed talents-the work that is most likely to be inherently satisfying (TJ 1999, 372-80).
-When fair opportunity is satisfied, Rawls says that the rewards of work are not only 'certain external rewards of office' such as wealth and privilege.
-Rather, meaningful work increases citizens' self-respect through 'the realization of the self which comes from a skillful and devoted exercise of social duties... one of the main forms of human good.'
-(TJ 1999, 73)
+Regardless of their class background, then, all will have an equal chance for work that suits their developed talents-the work that is most likely to be inherently satisfying.74 When fair opportunity is satisfied, Rawls says that the rewards of work are not only 'certain external rewards of office' such as wealth and privilege.
+Rather, meaningful work increases citizens' self-respect through 'the realization of the self which comes from a skillful and devoted exercise of social duties... one of the main forms of human good.'75